carbon-language/carbon-lang/lld/docs/windows_support.rst

 Windows support
 ===============

-LLD has some experimental Windows support.
-When invoked as ``link.exe`` or with ``-flavor link``, the driver for Windows operating system is used to parse command line options, and it drives further linking processes.
+LLD supports Windows operating system.
+When invoked as ``lld-link.exe`` or with ``-flavor link``, the driver for Windows operating system is used to parse command line options, and it drives further linking processes.
 LLD accepts almost all command line options that the linker shipped with Microsoft Visual C++ (link.exe) supports.

-The current status is that LLD can link itself on Windows x86 using Visual C++ 2012 or 2013 as the compiler.
+The current status is that LLD can link itself on Windows x86/x64 using Visual C++ 2013 as the compiler.

 Development status
 ==================